brianloveswords/bitwriter/README.md

   .write(0x03)
   .write(0x04); // <BitWriter 01 02 03 04>
 ```

+Throws `TypeError` if it gets a string that is not completely composed
+of digits.

 Throws `RangeError` an invalid `size` option is given.
 Valid sizes can
 be found in the constant `BitWriter.INT_SIZES` (currently